evkx/evkx.github.io/content/models/tesla/cybertruck/Cybertruck_AWD/_index.md

 With the a standard in-car navigation system, you have all the assistance you need to reach your destination effortlessly.

-### Sound system
+### Sound System

 The Tesla Cybertruck AWD comes equipped with one sound system option:

-- **Tesla Premium Sound**: This system features 17 speakers and delivers a maximum output of 560 watts.
+- **Tesla Premium Sound:**: This system features 17 speakers and delivers a maximum output of 560 watts.

 Additionally, the model includes 3 USB-C connections as standard.